 - 1. How well the nominee managed the program. - 2.
 The program's technical merits. - 3.
 How well the program supported the military readiness mission. - 4.
-How effectively the nominee disseminated lessons learned to others. - 5.
-The nominee's success in involving base personnel, residents, and the local community in the program. - 6.
+How the program has enhanced quality of life for the installation personnel and visitors. - 5.
+How well has the program employed beneficial landscaping. - 6.
+How effectively the nominee disseminated lessons learned to others. - 7.
+The nominee's success in involving base personnel, residents, and the local community in the program. - 8.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.